NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

             Green: 256
             Blue: 256
             Size: 1.0 # Size must not exceed 2
+        Hit Types: # Different HitTypes affect projectiles hitting blocks or entities.
+SPLIT, BREAK, BOUNCE
+        - SPLIT 1.0
+        - BREAK 1.0 # Number after hit type is the chance, in this example its a 50 - 50 chance.
     Critical:
         Chance: 0.3 # Chance for a critical.
 0.3 is 30%.
         Multiplier: 2.0 # Projectile damage is multiplied by this number.